Krishnananda Dutta Chaudhury

 In ca.1514 CE Krishnananda was initiated to krsna-nama-mantra by Nityananda Prabhu in Andul.
-A few years later, by giving all the responsibilities of the family estate to his younger son Kandarparam Dutta, Krishnananda took sanyas and went to Puri, caring his celebrated deities— Radha-Madhava there.
-With the request of the king of Aul he further moved to Chhoti village located at Kendrapara district in Odisha.
+A few years later he took sanyas and went to Puri, carrying his deities— Radha-Madhava there.
+At the request of the king of Aul he then moved to Chhoti village in Kendrapara district in Odisha.

-He was a distant ancestor of Kedar Nath Dutta (Srila Bhakti Vinoda Thakura) and Bimala Prasad Dutta (Shrila Bhakti Shiddhanta Saraswati Thakura).
+He was an ancestor of Kedar Nath Dutta (Srila Bhakti Vinoda Thakura) and Bimala Prasad Dutta (Shrila Bhakti Shiddhanta Saraswati Thakura).
 The deities which Krishnananda carried to Puri from Andul are now known as the 'Ancestral deities of Bhakti Vinod Thakur'.